-REQUEST FOR REVIEW OF STEP 1 DECISION Grievant's representative received the Step 1 decision on: (date) I hereby request that the University's representative review the attached decision made in connection with the attached grievance because (If necessary, attach additional page): INITIAL GRIEVANCE IS BEING FILED AT STEP 2 LEVEL I (do) (do not) want a postponement for up to 30 days to seek informal resolution of this grievance.
-STEP 2 GRIEVANCE Article(s) and Section(s) of the Agreement allegedly violated (If necessary, attach additional pages): Statement of grievance (must include date of acts or omissions complained of).
+II.
+PLEASE MARK AND COMPLETE APPROPRIATE SECTION BELOW: REQUEST FOR REVIEW OF STEP 1 DECISION Grievant's representative received the Step 1 decision on:(date I hereby request that the University's representative review the attached decision made in connection with the attached grievance because (If necessary, attach additional page): A copy of the following documents must be attached to this Step 2 Grievance Form at the time of its filing with CCAS: 1.
+A copy of the completed Step 1 grievance form filed by the grievant 2.
+All documentation submitted by grievant at Step 1 filing INITIAL GRIEVANCE IS BEING FILED AT STEP 2 LEVEL I (do) (do not) want a postponement for up to 30 days to seek informal resolution of this grievance.
+GRIEVANCE Article(s) and Section(s) of the Agreement allegedly violated (If necessary, attach additional pages): Statement of grievance (must include date of acts or omissions complained of).
 Please be specific and include as much detail as possible to clarify the issues.
 Use additional sheets of paper if necessary and attach supporting documents.
-Remedy Sought (Please attach additional sheets of paper, if necessary):